Atelier User Guide

 - Gitea sends a webhook notification to Atelier.

-- Atelier verifies the HMAC signature.
+- Atelier verifies the HMAC signature and that the push was to

 Disabling a Webhook